 Doctoral Candidate Certified Herbalist

-Luke owns a counseling clinic in Rexburg, Idaho and enjoy working with couples, and cases of anxiety and depression.
+Luke owns a counseling clinic in Rexburg, Idaho and enjoys working with couples, and cases of anxiety and depression.
 He is also a clinical herbalist and uses herbs to help people gain and retain personal and interpersonal wellness.
 Luke is currently accepting new clients and can be contacted here.